IBT-FMI/COSplay/documentation/COSplay.rst

 *NOTE:* You have to replace  ``mount/point/of/the/sd`` with the actual mount point of the sd card.
 Of course you can also copy the files without using the terminal.

-If you want to use the pyboard standalone you can continue reading at :ref:`pyboardStandalone`.
+If you want to use the pyboard standalone you can continue reading at :ref:`pyboard`.

 In order to grant the user permission to access the microcontroller a new udev rule is needed.
 Run the script ``grant_permissions_for_pyboard`` inside the ``scripts`` folder to creat the rule (``./scripts/grant_permissions_for_pyboard``).